Learn the best defenses for federal criminal Fentanyl cases under drug trafficking 21 U.S. Code § 841 and drug importation 21 U.S. Code § 952.

-One of the big ticket items for federal prosecutors across the country now are these federal drug Fentanyl cases.
-Fentanyl is an opioid but it's a very powerful synthetic opioid that people are ingesting and dying in record numbers.
+One of the big ticket items for federal prosecutors nationwide is these federal drug Fentanyl cases.
+Fentanyl is an opioid, but it's a potent synthetic opioid that people are ingesting and dying in record numbers.

-When you compare it to an opioid like Oxycodone, which is not nearly as powerful, Fentanyl is 50 to 100 times more powerful sometimes and a lot of people are overdosing on it and being killed.
-It's highly addictive and it's really causing havoc throughout America.
+When you compare it to an opioid like Oxycodone, which is not nearly as powerful, Fentanyl is 50 to 100 times more powerful sometimes.
+Many people are overdosing on it and being killed.
+It's highly addictive, and it's causing havoc throughout America.

-Having done federal criminal defense in these big drug crime cases for the last 26 years, I'm seeing prosecutors and federal agents — the DEA, ICE and all the federal agencies — really targeting these Fentanyl cases — trying to find these people who are selling Fentanyl.
+Having done federal criminal defense in these significant drug crime cases for the last 26 years, I'm seeing prosecutors and federal agents — the DEA, ICE, and all the federal agencies — really targeting these Fentanyl cases — trying to find these people who are selling Fentanyl.

 Federal Law Enforcement Targeting Fentanyl Cases

-Interestingly, a lot of these drug dealers are claiming that they're selling Oxycodone, but in reality, they're selling Fentanyl.
+Interestingly, many of these drug dealers claim that they're selling Oxycodone, but they're selling Fentanyl.
 I think because it's probably less expensive and easier to get.
 Also, it's highly addictive, and they can make a lot of money.

-What they don't realize is that it is so powerful that a lot of their customers are killing themselves with the Fentanyl and the government has really taken some strides in trying to stop the distribution and movement of these Fentanyl drugs.
+They don't realize that it is so powerful that many customers are killing themselves with the Fentanyl.
+The government has taken strides in trying to stop the distribution and movement of these Fentanyl drugs.

-Anytime I see them getting wind that somebody's involved with Fentanyl, they’re going to prosecute the person and try to put them in federal prison for a long time.
+Anytime I see them getting wind that somebody's involved with Fentanyl, they will prosecute the person and try to put them in federal prison for a long time.

-Whether it be in Los Angeles, California where my main office is based out of, or any of the states in the nation.
-If they see that it's coming in internationally, they will put resources, time, money and manpower into stamping it out.
+Whether in Los Angeles, California, where my main office is based, or any of the states in the nation, if they see that it's coming in internationally, they will put resources, time, money, and manpower into stamping it out.
 The federal crime of Continuing Criminal Enterprise (CCE) primarily targets large-scale drug traffickers participating in extensive drug conspiracies.